ALSETLab/ADN-RT-EMTP-Model/README.md

 Note: A pre-print copy of this paper is available in the V6 folder, however, note that it is not the final version that will appear in the proceedings of the IEEE IECON conference.

 ### Requirements:
 You will need access to an Opal-RT eMegaSim simulator or equivalent, and associated software.
+The models run with the following software versions:
+- V2: Runs under RT-Lab v10.6, ARTEMiS v6.3.3 and MATLAB 2010b
-The models run under RT-Lab v11, ARTEMiS v7.0.2 and Matlab 2011b.
+- V6: Runs under RT-Lab v11, ARTEMiS v7.0.2 and Matlab 2011b
 Please contact Opal-RT support if you have issues with your own software configuration: [link](http://www.opal-rt.com/support/support-request)

 ### Using our Models = Citing our Work!
 If you use our model in your work or research, all we ask from you in exchange is that you **cite our publications above**!
 If you only have space for one citation, please cite Ref.
 1.